Ultra low input chromatin mapping assays

 Cleavage Under Targets and Tagmentation (CUT&Tag) is a novel immunotethering assay, based on the technology used in Chromatin ImmunoCleavage (ChIC) and Cleavage Under Targets and Release Using Nuclease (CUT&RUN) methods.

-Quality data with lower input and sequencing depth requirements
+Quality PTM mapping with low input and sequencing depth requirements

 CUTANA™ CUT&Tag generates similar results at a fraction of the cell input and sequencing depth used in ChIP-seq.
 A representative 300 kb region at the LAMC3 gene is shown for CUT&Tag (orange), CUT&RUN (green) and ChIP-seq (blue) data generated using H3K4me3 and H3K27me3 antibodies (EpiCypher 13-0041 and 13-0030, respectively).
 Rabbit IgG Negative Control Antibody (EpiCypher 13-0042) and ChIP Input control are shown for comparison (control tracks are scaled to the track with the highest signal in each approach).